antoinejeannot/daidai/README.md

 import pickle

 # Define an artifact with a file dependency
+# The file will be automatically downloaded and provided as a Path

 @artifact
 def my_model_pkl(
     model_path: Annotated[Path, "s3://my-bucket/model.pkl"]
 ):
-    # The file will be automatically downloaded and provided as a Path
     with open(model_path, "rb") as f:
-        return pickle.load(f)  # return a model object with a predict method
+        return pickle.load(f)

-# Define a predictor that depends on the artifact
+# Define a predictor that depends on the previous artifact
+# which is automatically loaded and passed as an argument

 @predictor
 def predict(text: str, my_model_pkl):
-    # The artifact is automatically loaded and passed as an argument
     return my_model_pkl.predict(text)

-# Use directly, daidai injects the artifact
+# Use directly, daidai takes care of loading dependencies & injecting artifacts!
 result = predict("Hello world")

-# Or manage lifecycle with context manager
+# Or manage lifecycle with context manager for production usage
 with ModelManager([predict]):
     result1 = predict("First prediction")
-    result2 = predict("Second prediction")  # Uses cached model
+    result2 = predict("Second prediction")

+# or manually pass dependencies
+model = my_model_pkl(model_path="local/path/model.pkl")
+result3 = predict("Third prediction", my_model_pkl=model)
 ```

 <!--